 Hannah’s advice – Do a lot of retweeting.

 This can be as quick and simple to do as hitting the “retweet” button on any relevant tweet that comes your way in your Twitter stream of those you’re following, or those you’ve set apart on Twitter lists.

 “Referencing great works and thoughts of leaders is a good way to position yourself as a thought leader.
 Job seekers probably won’t have much content of their own to share, like a blogger, but if they do publish content elsewhere online, they should certainly tweet about it.”

 For help with this see my post, Twitter Executive Branding Strategy: The Beauty of a Retweet.

-What To Tweet, What Not To Tweet and How Much Time To Spend on Twitter
+What You Should and Should NOT Tweet, and How Much Time You Should Spend on Twitter

 Still incorporating plenty of re-tweeting, Hannah advises job seekers to craft their own tweets, including photos and images whenever possible.

 “Executives are typically involved with trade shows, conferences and other professional pursuits.
 They should share this activity and any related photos on Twitter.”